 Non-Degree Seeking Students must submit their application to the Graduate School no later than the first day of classes for the semester in which s/he plans to attend.
 The Graduate School requires each applicant to submit official transcripts showing a bachelor’s degree from a regionally accredited institution AND meet one (1) of the following admissions criteria:

 - Have achieved a cumulative 3.0 (on a 4 point scale) average for work done at the undergraduate level; OR

 - Have earned a master’s, doctoral, or a post-baccalaureate professional degree (M.D., J.D., D.V.M., etc.) from a regionally accredited institution; OR

 - Have attained a score that places the applicant in the upper 50th percentile of an appropriate national standardized aptitude examination such as the GRE, GMAT, or Miller Analogies Test ; OR

 - Provide a letter of support from the Graduate Director of the degree program in which the applicant plans to take a course.

-Advanced Special Students have access to any unrestricted graduate courses offered in the SPH, but are not eligible to enroll until the first day of classes of each academic semester.
-Advanced Special Students who are eventually seeking admission to a degree program in the SPH must apply to the program through SOPHAS.
-Admission to Advanced Special Student status by the Graduate School does not guarantee admission to a SPH degree program.
-Applicants to SPH graduate programs who have earned credits as an Advanced Special Student at the University of Maryland will only be allowed to transfer up to 9 credits of coursework into a degree program, contingent upon admission to the degree program and on the approval of the faculty in the program.
+Non-Degree Seeking Students have access to any unrestricted graduate courses offered in the SPH, but are not eligible to enroll until the first day of classes of each academic semester.
+Non-Degree Seeking Students who are eventually seeking admission to a degree program in the SPH must apply to the program through the typical application process.
+Admission to Non-Degree Seeking Students by the Graduate School does not guarantee admission to a SPH degree program.
+Applicants to SPH graduate programs who have earned credits as a Non-Degree Seeking Student at the University of Maryland will only be allowed to transfer up to 9 credits of coursework into a degree program, contingent upon admission to the degree program and on the approval of the faculty in the program.

-Those who are interested in applying for Advanced Special Student non-degree status should first visit the UMD Graduate School website.
+Those who are interested in applying for Non-Degree Seeking Student status should first visit the UMD Graduate School website.